kolotyluk/home-lab/README.md

 ## Rationale

-This is a summary, where I expand on these issues in the Details section.
+This is a summary, where I expand on these issues in additional sections.

 I have been using a Dell Precision T3500 Since 2009.
 First this was a workstation I used while working at Kodak, then later using it at home, where I added a Sans Digital 8 bay RAID system for archival, file, and media services.
-I also use the SMB service for my Apple Time Machine backups, but this is difficult to configure, and lately does not work at all after recent MacOS updates.
+I also use the SMB service for my Apple Time Machine backups, but this is difficult to configure.
 Hopefully, TrueNAS will be able to handle this, via AFP. 🤞

 *As an aside, I have been using RAID systems&mdash;hardware and software&mdash;for over ten years now, and have been burned many times.
 These days I am convinced that [Software Defined Storage](https://www.supermicro.com/en/glossary/software-defined-storage) (SDS) is the way to go, in particular with something like TrueNAS and ZFS.
 Albeit, this is my first time using it.*
-See more on this under Details.
+*It is interesting to note that shortly after getting TrueNAS running, and coping most of my files from the Sans Digital RAID system, the Sans Digital controller failed, and I was able to restore it to functionality.* Windows 10 is still running, but it is futile to try to recover any data from the RAID.

 This system also hosts my two printers, an HP LaserJest 1018 and a Kodak Hero 9.1.
 I cannot get these to run on modern MacOS or Windows systems, but there is some hope TrueNAS may have support for the HP printer.
 The Kodak